meizabel/documentation/concepts.md

+**Query Service**.
 Aggregate Stand Service and Stream Projection Repositories are linked to the Query service, and the Query Service would read data from them, then passing it to the client.

+For language-specific details, see the [Getting Started](/Getting Started/README.md).